 \item \textit{two-values superposition} $\frac{1}{\sqrt 2}(\left|x\right>+e^{i\theta}\left|y\right>)$, where two classical integers $x,y$ and phase difference $\theta$ can be chosen by users. \end{itemize}

-If we know the ensemble composition, the preparation is simple for mixed state input.
+If we know the ensemble composition, the preparation is simple for mixed-state input.
 If we only know the density matrix $\rho$, we can use spectrum decomposition to find the ensemble composition~\cite{nielsen2002quantum}.